 If a candidate takes an unscheduled break outside of the optional break time between Part 1 and Part 2 or during a recertification examination, that time is deducted from their examination period.
 Candidates are required to notify the Proctor and wait for the Proctor to respond before leaving for a scheduled or unscheduled break.

-On the day of the examination, all candidates MUST present a printout of their scheduling confirmation e-mail AND a valid government-issued photo identification with signature (e.g., driver’s license, passport) in order to be admitted to the testing room.
+On the day of the examination, all candidates MUST present a printout of their scheduling confirmation e-mail AND a valid government-issued photo identification with signature (e.g., driver’s license, passport) to be admitted to the testing room.
 Candidates who arrive 30 minutes after their scheduled examination time and candidates without valid photo identification will not be admitted to the examination.
 If that occurs, their fees will be forfeited.

 Candidates will not be permitted to enter the examination room unless proper identification as described above is presented.

 BPS examinations are the confidential property of BPS and are protected by trade secret law, copyright law, and other applicable state and federal laws and regulations.
-BPS and its testing agency maintain examination administration and security standards that are designed to assure that all candidates are provided the same opportunity to demonstrate their abilities.
+BPS and its testing agency maintain examination administration and security standards that are designed to assure that all candidates are provided with the same opportunity to demonstrate their abilities.

 Proctors are authorized by BPS and its examination administrator to maintain a secure and proper examination administration environment.

 Candidates may not communicate with other candidates during the examination.
 Anyone who provides or receives assistance during the examination will be dismissed from the examination room.
 Candidates may not photograph, record, or memorize any examination material.
-Other causes for dismissal include, but are not limited to using notes, references, or any test aids; using unauthorized calculators; causing a disruption to the environment; and removing any examination material from the testing site.
+Other causes for dismissal include, but are not limited to using notes, references, or any test aids; using unauthorized calculators; causing a disruption to the environment; and removing any examination material from the testing center.
 Candidates who are dismissed from the examination room forfeit all fees.